JacobEckroth/the-bishop-ts/README.md

 ```
 Token can be generated from the Discord Developer website.

-### Praise Count
-There is a file in the home directory called `praisecount.json`.
-When initializing the bot, please update this file to have your desired
-starting amount of praises.

-### Config File
-In the file `config.json` there are several changable settings, including the colors for success and failure messages.
-Just be sure to maintain the same file structure within config.json.

 ## Dockerizing
 A `compose.yml` file is provided for this bot.
 To run using docker please use `docker-compose up`.